conradjohnson/employee-mgr-m12/README.md

 ## Usage
 ***

 have a mysql server installed with 'employeemgr_db' database created.
-Create .env file in root directory with DB_NAME, BD_User, and DB_PASSWORD values defined.   'npm run seed' if you'd like to seed the database with test values.
-Then 'node indes.js to run program.
+Create .env file in root directory with DB_NAME, BD_User, and DB_PASSWORD values defined.
+There is test seed data available in seeds directory, 'npm run seed' if you'd like to seed the database with test values.
+Then 'node index.js' to run program.

 ## Credits
 ***